basikthings/ENVIRO_CPTR_THE_FLAG_BLSTR/README.md

 - ***water***: Water is shot from each of the players.
 There's a bit of bending the laws of physics here, but the water is made to weigh nearly the same as the mass of the player.
 This gives each player the ability to use their own water stream to push the opposing players.

 - ***wall***: Walls can be dropped by the players as a way to protect against opposing player  water streams or to use a way to deflect your own water stream.
+A maximum of 4 walls can be placed at any one time by a user.
+Walls can also be pushed out of the way by shooting enough water.
+Instead of a completely static wall.
+The wall is instantiated with a very large mass compared to all other objects and set to move and a slow rate.
+The slow moving walls add an interesting game play dynamic that allows the players to still traverse space while being protected.

 - ***map_end***: The four walls of the map are elimination zones that brings the players back to their respective bases.
 Players compete to push each other into the map_ends to impede the opponents progress.